step-security-bot/GE-Filters/README.md

 # GE Filters

-Adds a set of filters to the Grand Exchange search interface.
+* ➕ Adds a set of filters to the Grand Exchange search interface.

-Some filters have multiple options which can be accessed by right clicking the filter.
+* 👆 Some filters have multiple options which can be accessed by right clicking the filter.

-**Filters**
+# **✨ Filter Types**
-* Bank Tags - Filter by bank tags, requires the Bank Tags plugin to be enabled.
+* 🏷️ Bank Tags - Filter by bank tags, requires the Bank Tags plugin to be enabled.
-* Inventory Setups - Filter by Inventory Setups, requires the Inventory Setups plugin to be enabled.
+* 🛠️ Inventory Setups - Filter by Inventory Setups, requires the Inventory Setups plugin to be enabled.
-* Inventory Items - Filter by current inventory or equipped items.
+* 🪵 Inventory Items - Filter by current inventory or equipped items.
-* Recent Items - Filter by recently viewed items or recent buy/sell offers.
+* 🕒 Recent Items - Filter by recently viewed items or recent buy/sell offers.

-**More Info**
+# **ℹ️ More Info**

-You can enable/disable each filter in the config menu.
+* You can enable/disable each filter in the config menu.

-The recent items filter will only keep track of your recent items when turned on.
+* The recent items filter will only keep track of your recent items when turned on.

-**Configuration**
+# **⚙️ Configuration**

-By default, every Bank Tag is included in the Bank Tags filter.
+* By default, every Bank Tag is included in the Bank Tags filter.
 To include/exclude tags, you can right-click the tag in the bank interface and select the corresponding menu option.

-By default, every Inventory Setup is included in the Inventory Setups filter.
+* By default, every Inventory Setup is included in the Inventory Setups filter.
 To include/exclude setups, right-click the Worn Equipment button in the bank interface (where you typically view setups) and use the submenu to include/exclude setups.

-Note: Changing the name of a Bank Tag or Inventory Setup will require you to configure that tag/setup again.
+* Note: Changing the name of a Bank Tag or Inventory Setup will require you to configure that tag/setup again.

-**Compatibility**
+# **🔄 Compatibility**

-This plugin is fully compatible with the Grand Exchange plugin and Quest Helper's quest item filter.
+* This plugin is fully compatible with the Grand Exchange plugin and Quest Helper's quest item filter.

-**Filter Examples**
+# **🖼️ Filter Examples**

 ![banktabs-1](https://user-images.githubusercontent.com/109300410/184133374-8732ec19-32f6-4728-9250-f91186807a02.png)
 ![recent-1](https://user-images.githubusercontent.com/109300410/184133386-bf413f86-f4fe-499d-8f1d-bf1f45c1781a.png)